Skip to content

 Industry standard suggests 1 teaspoon of tea to 8 ounces of hot water.
 For steeping times, the reason 2-8 minutes is given, even though it’s such a wide range, is due to the different types of tea.
 Most will recommend that White and Green teas be steeped for the shortest amount of time to avoid bitterness (about 2-3 minutes).

 For black tea, normally 3-5 minutes is recommended.
-Again, due to risk of bitterness, it’s not recommended to exceed that time.
+Again, due to the risk of bitterness, it’s not recommended to exceed that time.
 For oolong tea, especially Qilan which is rolled a little tighter, we recommend around 5 minutes, not to exceed 7 minutes.
-If you’re wanting it stronger, we recommend adding more leaves rather than steeping longer.
-(An exception for this is re-steeping, but that’s an entirely different subject.
-Read more about reusing tea leaves here).
+If you want it stronger, we recommend adding more leaves rather than steeping longer.
+(An exception for this is re-steeping, but that’s an entirely different subject.)

-Herbal tea basically can’t be over-steeped (unless you’re sensitive to certain ingredient tastes like rooibos, licorice, or lemon peel, as the most common sensitivities).
-So, for these ones, you really have to try it at each stage.
-To get the true taste of all of the ingredients, we recommend a 5-8 minute steep on our herbal teas.
+Herbal tea basically can’t be over-steeped (unless you’re sensitive to certain ingredient tastes like rooibos, licorice, or lemon peel, which are the most common sensitivities).
+So, you really have to try these ones at each stage.
+To get the true taste of all ingredients, we recommend a 5-7 minute steep on our herbal teas.

 Steeping Temperatures